 Gathering the rich materials of this week and subsequent workshops together, the team planned out an exciting creative process, working alongside venues and audiences in the creation of a new show.

-Following successful fundraising with Felin Uchaf and Cardiff University School of Welsh with partnership support from Aberystwyth Arts Centre, Beyond the Border International Storytelling Festival and the support of many organisations and partners in Wales and England, creative work continued on the new piece through 2016, including:
+Following successful fundraising with Felin Uchaf and Cardiff University School of Welsh with partnership support from Aberystwyth Arts Centre, Beyond the Border International Storytelling Festival and the support of many organisations and partners in Wales and England, creative work continued on the new piece through 2016 into 2017, including:

 - a residency weekend at Aberystwyth Arts Centre, including a short sharing and Q&A

 - design development in Cardiff, integrating wood-based sculptural elements into the performance

 - a first performance of the whole story at Beyond the Border International Storytelling Festival

 - a residency weekend at Felin Uchaf, exploring participation, engagement and potential digital outcomes with further site visits to story locations

 - a work in progress sharing of a Welsh language version of the performance with invited audiences including students from School of Welsh at Cardiff University